tipoqueno/UI-Design/README.md

 - [Visual vocabulary for Information Architecture](http://www.jjg.net/ia/visvocab/) - A visual vocabulary for describing information architecture and interaction design.

+- [A Model for Understanding Information Architecture: Ontology, Taxonomy and Choreography](https://www.youtube.com/watch?v=6oaxdq7uqIY) - Understanding where the Information Architecture part is.

 <sup>[back to table of contents](#table-of-contents)</sup>

 #### Interaction Design